oroinc/documentation/commerce/admin_guide/integrations/index.rst

   - :ref:`LDAP <user-guide-ldap-integration>`: Enables uploading the existing user records into Oro applications and map LDAP user role identifiers to Oro application roles.

+  - :ref:`Microsoft Outlook <config-guide--integrations--ms-outlook>`: Enables automatic bi-directional synchronization of the Oro application contacts, tasks and calendar events that are available to the users with their Microsoft Outlook applications.
+(Available for Enterprise edition only).

 - Integrations that are configured at the :term:`organization <Organization>` level.
 These integrations enable adjustment of third-party system integration parameters (e.g. credentials, account IDs, synchronizations settings, etc.) for different organizations.

   These are: